Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What types of introductory credit card offers can I get?

-A 0% balance transfer credit card can be a useful tool to consolidate and repay debt without the cost of interest.
-Balance transfer credit cards often come with a low or 0% interest rate for a promotional period of 6 months or more.
-This means you can clear your credit card balance faster without accruing any additional interest.
-Once the promotional offer ends, a standard revert rate applies and any remaining debts will begin to collect interest, often at the higher cash advance rate.
+A 0% or low balance transfer credit card can be a useful tool to consolidate and repay debt without the cost of interest, or with a much lower interest rate.
+Examples of these are the ASB Visa Light, (0% interest rate for 6 months) and the Kiwibank Low Rate Visa, (1.0% interest rate for 12 months).
+Once the promotional offer ends, a standard revert rate applies, and any remaining debt begins to collect interest, often at the higher cash advance rate.

-Interest-free balance transfers are only available for a limited time, so you’ll be required to apply and receive approval before the offer end date to take advantage of the promotional 0% interest rate.
+Interest-free balance transfers are only available for a limited time, so you are required to apply and receive approval before the offer end date to take advantage of the promotional 0% interest rate.
 You can usually request the balance transfer and provide the details of your existing account when you apply.

 Low purchase rate promotions

-Purchase rate offers to help you save on your spending by giving you a low or 0% introductory interest rate during the honeymoon period.
+Purchase rate offers help you save on your spending by giving you a low or 0% introductory interest rate during the honeymoon period.
+Examples include the American Express Airpoints card, (0% p.a. for 6 months then 19.95% p.a.)
 At the end of the introductory period, the promotional rate reverts to a standard interest rate that applies to any balance carried from these purchases.

-Purchase rate offers can be useful if you have a lot of planned expenses coming up and want a flexible and affordable way to pay them off over time.
+Purchase rate offers can be useful if you have many planned expenses coming up and want a flexible and affordable way to pay them off over time.
 To get the most out of low or 0% purchase rate deals, you should aim to pay off the new charges before the end of the introductory period.

 No annual fee offers

-This type of introductory offer waives the annual fee of the credit card for a promotional period (usually the first 12 months).
-Depending on the credit card, no annual fee promotions can save you tens, hundreds or thousands of dollars.
+This introductory offer waives the credit card’s annual fee for a promotional period (usually the first 12 months).
+Depending on the credit card, no annual fee promotions can save you tens or hundreds of dollars.
 You usually need to apply before a specific date to enjoy a no annual fee introductory offer.

-After the introductory period, the standard annual fee will be applied to the account.
+After the introductory period, the standard annual fee is applied to the account.
 So, if you plan to use your credit card beyond the promotional period, you should pay attention to the standard annual fee when comparing credit cards.
+Examples of no annual fee credit cards are the ANZ Low Rate Visa and the Kiwibank Zero Visa credit card.

 Bonus reward points promotions

 Many rewards credit cards include bonus points when you apply and are approved for the card.
-Bonus points offers are usually only available when you apply by a certain date and meet the spend criteria.
-This means you may need to spend a certain amount within a specific period to collect the bonus points.
-As long as the spend requirement fits within your budget and don’t outweigh the value of your bonus points, it can be an easy way to boost your points balance as soon as you apply for the card.
+Bonus point offers are usually only available when you apply by a certain date and meet the spend criteria.
+For example, you may need to spend a set amount of money in the first few months to collect the bonus points.
+As long as the spend requirement fits within your budget and doesn’t outweigh the value of your bonus points, it can be an easy way to boost your points balance as soon as you apply for the card.
 Remember that not all points are created equal and be sure to consider the value of the points before you apply.

-Similar to bonus reward point promotions, many frequent flyer credit cards offer bonus points on sign up.
+Similar to bonus reward point promotions, Airpoints credit cards may offer bonus points on sign up, for example, the American Express Airpoints Platinum Card currently rewards you with 200 bonus Airpoints Dollars when you apply.
 Again, you’re usually required to spend a minimum amount within a set period to qualify for the bonus points offer.

 Cashback credit card offers

-This type of introductory offer gives you cash back when you get a new credit card.
+This type of introductory offer gives you cashback when you get a new credit card, for example, with the ANZ CashBack Visa, you can earn up to 1% cashback if you spend between $5,000 and $30,000 each year.
 Like bonus point promotions, you usually need to spend a specific amount of money on the card before you can enjoy the cashback offer.
 For example, an offer might give you $200 cash back if you spend $500 in the first 3 months you have the card.

 Other introductory credit card offers